emanuelepaiano/espresso-portal/README.md

 Emanuele Paiano - nixw0rm@gmail.com

 LICENSE
-This is tool is released under MIT License
+This tool is released under MIT License

 CREDITS
 This Captive Portal is used with